MA Physical Education

 Working as a specialist teacher in secondary education is a demanding and rewarding career.
 You can support the development of young people and work in a subject area where your expertise helps to shape learners experiences.

 In Scotland 'Curriculum for Excellence' locates physical education within the 'health and wellbeing' area of learning.
-As a prospective teacher of physical education you will engage in the debates about the aims, nature and purpose of physical education and consider issues related to children's learning experiences.
+As a prospective teacher of physical education you will engage in the debates about the aims, nature and purpose of physical education and health and wellbeing, and consider issues related to children's learning experiences.

-On completion of a teacher education programme, students can register with the General Teaching Council for Scotland.
+On completion of a teacher education programme, students can register with the General Teaching Council for Scotland (GTCS).

 The MA (Hons) Physical Education programme is accredited by the General Teaching Council for Scotland (GTCS).

 This programme is due to be re-accredited in December 2020 and may be subject to change*.